On the convergence of bootstrap current to the Shaing-Callen limit in stellarators: Asymptotical models and finite collisionality

-where more than one type of off-set wells is present simultaneously with different types of off-sets dominating at different collisionalities.
+Properties of this distribution function off-set, which was also observed in GSRAKE modelling~\citep{beidler20}, will be studied in more detail in the next section.
+Here, we only show an extra example in Fig.~\ref{fig:spitf_surf_mod} where more than one type of off-set wells is present simultaneously with different types of off-sets dominating at different collisionalities.
 In this example, both, off-set wells containing only the lowest class of trapped particles who traverse a single minimum during their bounce period (as in Fig.~\ref{fig:spitf_surf}) and an off-set wells containing many classes are shown.
-Note that trapped-passing boundary layer which has a standard (collisionless) form at lowest collisionality $\nuast=10^{-6}$ appear to be split in two independent layers at the intermediate collisionalities $\nuast \le 10^{-4}$ where mismatch of two local maxima located near the middle of field line with the global maximum becomes small compared to the typical boundary layer width (see the discussion of few global maxima case after Eq.~\eq{g0_adj_comb}).
+Note that trapped-passing boundary layer which has a standard (collisionless) form at lowest collisionality $\nuast=10^{-6}$ appears to be split in two independent layers at the intermediate collisionalities $\nuast \le 10^{-4}$ where mismatch of two local maxima located near the middle of field line with the global maximum becomes small compared to the typical boundary layer width (see the discussion of few global maxima case after Eq.~\eq{g0_adj_comb}).
 Thus, off-set phenomenon has rather high complexity even in the simple case of a closed field line which is, nevertheless, illustrative for the realistic configurations.
 In particular, switching off-sets can be observed in Fig.~3 of \citep{kernbichler16-104001} where bootstrap coefficient has been computed for W-7X down to collisionalities $\nuast=10^{-9}$.